 Acolytes.
 These non-clergy altar assistants ages 10 and up tend the altar candles, carry the processional cross and Gospel book, and assist ushers with the offering plates.

 Audio/Visual (A/V) Team.
 Training is provided for sound system operations, creating slide presentations, projecting lyrics and videos, and operating cameras for live-streaming the services.

 Eucharistic Minister.
-A non-clergy participant who serves as a Reader of the Epistle, presents the Prayers of the People, and assists in serving Communion at the altar.
+A non-clergy participant who serves during worship as a Reader of the Epistle, presents the Prayers of the People, and may assist in serving Communion at the altar.
 Visiting EM’s bring Communion elements to the homebound.

 Music Ministry.
 Members of the Choir and Praise Band lead the music in services and perform special musical offerings at various times during the services.

 Prayer Team.
 Prayer team members serve in various ways.
 Some are available at the Sunday and Thursday services to assist all who seek prayer for any reason.
 Others meet in person to intercede for the needs of the parish and staff on a weekly basis.
 Another group of Prayer Warriors remains ready to pray at a moment's notice for unexpected needs that arise.
 We maintain vows of confidentiality and follow the Holy Spirit’s lead as we seek the Lord’s word for each need.

 Connect Team/Greeters.
 Welcome team members are enormously important to the church as they are often the first people to greet visitors.
 A pleasant nature and a love for people are the major requirements.

 Ushers.
 Ushers are of vital importance to the church service by assisting people with seating, collecting the offerings and helping in other ways during the service.

 Community Group Hosts.
 These people host a small group of 8-12 people regularly for the purpose of discipleship and spiritual growth.
 The venue is often one's home, but some groups meet at the church or in another space within the community.
 Contact Fr.
 Hunter for more info.